codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 ## Promotion Workflow list

-All Argo Workflows which include `metadata.annotations: codefresh.io/workflow-origin: promotion` are displayed in the Promotion Workflows list.
+All Workflows which include `metadata.annotations: codefresh.io/workflow-origin: promotion` are displayed in the Promotion Workflows list.

 {% include
 image.html